Equality and diversity

 We believe that equality of opportunity is key in achieving our mission and are committed to the positive promotion of equality, diversity and inclusion amongst all members of the Institute and to the principles of the Equality Act 2010.

-Our commitment to Equality and Diversity in the workplace is demonstrated across a range of activities and initiatives, including regular training for all staff.
-An Equality and Diversity group meets quarterly to ensure that we maintain the inclusive nature of the institute and that best practise is shared across partner institutes on the Norwich Research Park and beyond.
+An Inclusivity and Diversity Committee meets quarterly to ensure that we maintain the inclusive nature of the institute and that best practice is shared across partner institutes on the Norwich Research Park and beyond.

 Parents and Carers

 We offer generous maternity/paternity pay in addition to adoption pay, parental leave and dependency leave.

 We offer a flexible package of support which includes flexible working hours, access to a family support fund, salary sacrifice child care vouchers, dedicated breastfeeding rooms and optional keep in touch days for staff members who are on maternity or adoption leave.